Chiapas: Mexico’s Pristine Corner

 When you observe the lives of local people, you have not been invited.
 Travel is not a vacation.
 Vacation is painless; it is brainless and people are there to indulgence your pleasure.

 Travel, however, is deep.
 It invades your soul.
 Travel is often difficult and challenging, but it rewards you with heartfelt perspectives on life which can even make the Proverbs seem cliche.
 Travel must never invade the privacy, dignity or beliefs of another.

 And so, the essence of this experience does not exist in photographs; it thrives in my heart.
 I wonder how long the delicate balance between preserving the traditions of these ancient people and rejecting the growing pressures of the tourist dollar can last.

-The people believe that taking their picture will capture their soul.
+The people believe that taking their pictures will capture their souls.
 Maybe they are right.